payu-india/CMS-Chatbot/reference/General/auth-status-check-api.md

   * The `referenceId` is obtained from the initial payment response in `metaData.referenceId`.
   * The hash must include the literal string `"admin"` as part of the hash calculation.
   * Ensure the `Date` header matches the date used in hash calculation.
-  * For Type 2 (POST) requests, the `cres` parameter in the request body contains the CRes received from ACS.
 </Callout>

 **API Endpoint**